ryohei-1051/powershell-portfolio-lab/labs/06-win-software-inventory/README.md

 ## Interpretation
 - Inventory can include software that is expected to be present (drivers, components, vendor tools).
 - Not every entry is "actionable"—treat the report as a visibility tool.
+- This inventory is HKLM-based (machine-wide); per-user installs (HKCU) and some Store apps may not appear.

 ## Public sharing note
 Software inventories may reveal environment-specific tools.
 If publishing sample outputs: